These instructions assume that you have already installed Juno. If you have not yet installed Juno, please see the Installation Instructions.

 Ctrl+Enter.
 This will run the code block that the cursor is contained in.
 For example, if you go to the top of a

 for loop, it will evaluate the whole for loop, or if it's inside of a function, it will evaluate the function (i.e. create the function).
+It's indentation based, so if you unindent the function body you can use Ctrl-Enter to run the lines of the function one by one, if you want.
 To specifically choose which code to evaluate, highlight the appropriate parts and use

 Ctrl+Enter.
 To evaluate the whole script, use

 Juno also supports cell-based evaluation.
 A cell boundary is defined by a line starting with

 # %%.
 You can easily navigate cells via